burlachenkok/exploring-python3/python3-note.md

 2. In a list of directories given by the variable `sys.path`.

-Python programs can modify the `sys.path` variable itself, but the variable `sys.path` after starting the interpreter as a process Python Runtime initializes this variable with these locations:
+Python programs can modify the `sys.path` variable itself during runtime.
+Importantly, the variable `sys.path` after starting the interpreter as a process Python Runtime initializes this variable with these locations:

 * The directory containing the input script (or the current directory)
 * Paths in environment variable PYTHONPATH